Volunteer for Summer Fish Surveys Along the Jersey Shore

 Frank Steimle (left) and Eugene W. Geer Jr (right) started a series of organized public seining events in 1971 along Raritan Bay and Sandy Hook Bay, NJ to help educate people about the fish, crabs, and other aquatic organisms living in local waters during the early 1970s.

-Both men are the inspiration for Save Coastal Wildlife’s present-day seining events along the Jersey Shore.
-Their fish surveys over the years provided a valuable insight into the health and biodiversity of the near shore environment where many small aquatic creatures live, spawn, or forage; and where many people swim and enjoy the water.
+Both men are the inspiration for Save Coastal Wildlife’s present-day fish survey events along the Jersey Shore.
+Their aquatic surveys over the years provided a valuable insight into the health and biodiversity of the near shore environment where lots of small estuarine creatures live, spawn, or forage; and where many people swim and enjoy the water.

 Sandy Hook Bay & Raritan Bay Estuary